wolfewylie/gov_can-GEDSMACHINE/README.md

 ![Linkages between teams at the Canadian Space Agency and the Canadian Dairy Commission](screenshots/draw.png "Linkages between teams at the Canadian Space Agency and the Canadian Dairy Commission")

-Privacy: The app collects anonymous Google Analytics to track approximately popularity and usage.
+Privacy: The app collects anonymous Google Analytics to track anonymous popularity and usage.
 No individual or identifiable information is collected or stored.
 No Miro account information is collected or stored.

 ### To work on the tool on your own
 The GEDS data comes from the open data portal [here](https://api.geds-sage.gc.ca/GEDS20/dist/opendata/gedsOpenDataJson.zip).